hashmis79/SRAAssignments/README.md

 <!-- RESULTS AND DEMO -->
 ## Results and Demo
 ### Image Rotation
+Image rotation is a common image processing routine with applications in matching, alignment, and other image-based algorithms.
 | | |
 |:----:|:-------:|
 |![result screenshots](Images/rotate1.png)|![result screenshots1](Images/rotate2.png)|
 ### Applying Kernels
+An image kernel is a small matrix used to apply effects like the ones you might find in Photoshop or Gimp, such as blurring, sharpening, outlining or embossing.
+They're also used in machine learning for 'feature extraction', a technique for determining the most important portions of an image.
+We will be applying 2 kernel operations
+1) Blurring
+2) Sharpening
 | | | |
 |:-----:|:-----:|:-----:|
 |![result screenshots](Images/Blur1(Box).png)|![result screenshots1](Images/Blur1(Gaussian).png)|![result screenshots1](Images/Sharpen1.png)|